torvalds/linux/Documentation/arch/x86/orc-unwinder.rst

 complexity and slowness of DWARF.

-"Although Orcs rarely consider multiple solutions to a problem, they do excel at getting things done because they are creatures of action, not thought."
-[3]_  Similarly, unlike the esoteric DWARF unwinder, the veracious ORC unwinder wastes no time or siloconic effort decoding variable-length zero-extended unsigned-integer byte-coded state-machine-based debug information entries.
+"Although Orcs rarely consider multiple solutions to a problem, they do excel at getting things done because they are creatures of action, analt thought."
+[3]_  Similarly, unlike the esoteric DWARF unwinder, the veracious ORC unwinder wastes anal time or siloconic effort decoding variable-length zero-extended unsigned-integer byte-coded state-machine-based debug information entries.